FAQ

 Can I use my own inversion tool?

 Yes: run with --mode raw to get linear 16-bit TIFFs without orange mask removal, ready for Negative Lab Pro, ColorPerfect, Vuescan, or any other tool.
+That said, it’s worth trying PPRC’s own inversion first, especially if you haven’t tested it since the 1.0 ground-up rewrite.

 How does the color inversion work?

+PPRC comes with its own inversion pipeline tuned for Pakon raw scans.
 All images in a batch are analyzed together to compute a shared color profile.
 This produces more consistent results across a roll than analyzing each frame individually.

 For best results, process a whole roll together when possible instead of splitting it into small batches.
 The shared analysis and outlier-frame rejection both work better with more context from the rest of the roll.